-Excluding fund transfers, the expenditure budget for the 2022-2023 fiscal year is \$5.0 million more than the budget for 2021-2022.
-This is driven by an increase in contractual salaries and respective PSERS contributions.
-The School District is required to contribute, by state law, to the employee retirement program and has been budgeted at an employer contribution rate of 35.26%.
-While this cost is shared with the Commonwealth of Pennsylvania, retirement expense accounts for approximately 15.9% of the budget.
+Excluding fund transfers, the expenditure budget for the 2023-2024 fiscal year is \$4.4 million more than the budget for 2022-2023.
+This is driven by an increase in contractual salaries and respective PSERS contributions, coupled with a scheduled large text book purchase in the 2023-2024 school year.
+The School District is required to contribute, by state law, to the employee retirement program and has been budgeted at an employer contribution rate of 34.00%.
+While this cost is shared with the Commonwealth of Pennsylvania, retirement expense accounts for approximately 15.5% of the budget.
 Health insurance costs have historically increased each year for the School District.
-Based on premiums and claims, the School District anticipates these costs to slightly increase in the 2022-2023 budget vs the 2021-2022.
-If the historical trend continues after the 2022-2023 fiscal year, we would expect these to continue to increase in future budgets.
+Based on premiums and claims, the School District anticipates these costs to slightly increase in the 2023-2024 budget vs the 2022-2023.
+If the historical trend continues after the 2023-2024 fiscal year, we would expect these to continue to increase in future budgets.
 This is a fiscal reality that has affected every business and organization in western Pennsylvania.
-Overall budgeted revenues are expected to increase in 2022-2023 vs. 2021-2022 driven by additional budgeted revenue from local sources including Earned Income and Real Estate Growth coupled with additional state revenue related to retirement reimbursements.
+Overall budgeted revenues are expected to increase in 2023-2024 vs. 2022-2023 budgeted amount driven by additional budgeted revenue from local sources including Earned Income and Real Estate Growth, coupled with additional expected interest earnings.

 The School District has committed itself to financial excellence for many years.
-The School District ranks the 7th lowest millage among the suburban school districts in Allegheny County.
+The School District ranks the 6th lowest millage among the comparable suburban school districts in Allegheny County.
 In addition, the School District's system of financial planning, budgeting, and internal financial controls are well regarded as represented in an "unqualified opinion" from the School District's auditors in the past several years.
 The School District plans to continue its sound fiscal management to meet the challenges of the future.